webxos/macroslow/QUANTUM/101/Quantum_MCP_Dummies_Part1.markdown

 ## Why It Matters

-With the MCP, your computer becomes a quantum router, sending tasks to a quantum server (like IBM Quantum or AWS Braket) via APIs. **PROJECT DUNES 2048-AES** secures these with its **MAML files**, letting you process complex data—like optimizing a delivery route with traffic, weather, and fuel costs all at once.
+With the MCP, your computer or server becomes a quantum router, sending tasks to a quantum server (like IBM Quantum or AWS Braket) via APIs. **PROJECT DUNES 2048-AES** secures these with its **MAML files**, letting you process complex data—like optimizing a delivery route with traffic, weather, and fuel costs all at once.
 This is quadralinear magic, and you’re just getting started!

 **Next Up:** In Part 2, we’ll set up your computer as an MCP router with APIs.
 Grab your quantum goggles, and let’s keep rolling!